 3/4 cup buttermilk or sour milk

 Yule log cakes are part of an old Christmas tradition.
 "Yule" is simply another word for Christmas, while "Yuletide" refers to the Christmas season.
-The word Yule is thought to have originated with an ancient, pre-Christian harvest festival held in November.
+The word is thought to have originated with an ancient pre-Christian harvest festival held in November.

-After it was extinguished, the remaining charcoal was kept until the following Christmas to kindle the next year's Yuletide log.
+After the log had been extinguished, the remaining charcoal was kept until the following Christmas to kindle the next year's Yuletide log.
 The charcoal was also believed to protect the house from lightning and fire throughout the year.

 Now, the decorated cakes have come to symbolize the oak logs.
-Bake a traditional Yule log cake this Christmas and delight your family.
-In Quebec, Canada, these cakes are known as la Buche de Noel.
+In Quebec, these cakes are known as la Buche de Noel.
+This Christmas, why not bake a traditional Yule log cake using an old fashioned Yule Log recipe and delight your family?